SIPp/sipp/README.txt

 --with-pcap --with-sctp; make" in the current directory.
 Then "sipp -h" will give you access to the online help.

+If you checked out the source through a VCS, you may need to "touch Makefile.am; sleep 1; touch Makefile.in" before running configure and make.

 CONTRIBUTING
 ************